skip to Main Content

 • Respect the Flag Song.
 The Flag Song or Indian National Anthem is sung when the American Flag is raised or lowered.
 Please stand and remove hats during the singing of this song.

 • Seating Around the Dancing Circle is Reserved for drummers, singers, and dancers.
-Bleachers are provided, and you are welcome to bring your own lawn chairs.

 Back To Top